Visa vs. Mastercard: Which Is Better?

 Visa and Mastercard work very similarly in that they are consumer-recognized brands that serve as payment networks — intermediary entities responsible for processing the payments made to a given merchant.
 Both payment networks provide cards to financial institutions that, in turn, offer the cards to consumers.
 The networks also administer many cardholder benefits on behalf of the card issuers.

 One misconception is that Visa and Mastercard make money from the high interest rates associated with credit cards.
 The truth is, they don’t set the established interest rate associated with a particular card.
 Instead, your financial institution sets the rate.
 Visa and Mastercard make money by charging financial institutions a membership fee to use the brand and network.
 Furthermore, Visa and Mastercard assess a processing fee every time a consumer transacts with their card.

 The fee often depends on factors like the card type, payment type and whether the customer is present.
 For example, for a customer making an in-person purchase at a retail vendor using a Visa Signature Preferred card, Visa charges the merchant a fee of 2.10% plus 10 cents.
 Alternatively, for a consumer using an Exempt Visa Check Card at the same merchant, Visa might assess a flat 30-cent fee.
 Thus, the rates each card charges range from a few pennies to thousands of dollars.

 Visa and Mastercard have some of the lowest fees compared to other processors such as Discover and American Express.
 Merchants can expect to pay anywhere from 1.5% to 3.5% per transaction.

-At the basic level, consumers can utilize Visa’s standard built-in benefits such as fraud protection.
+At the traditional level, consumers can utilize Visa’s standard built-in benefits such as fraud protection.

-Much like Visa’s Basic tier, Mastercard offers its Basic users zero-liability fraud protection.
+Much like Visa’s Traditional tier, Mastercard offers its Basic users zero-liability fraud protection.
 It also offers limited price protection on purchases.